UpFault/EnhancedNodes/README.md

 - `/enhancednodes info` - Displays information about the plugin.
 - `/enhancednodes panel` - Displays the admin panel.

+## Plans

+Currently I do plan on updating the plugin to have language-specific messages. this should be done within a week as I work a full time job and have worked on this in my spare time.
+I also have a statistic webpage to view the stats about drops as well as other things staff/owners may want to view.
+Currently this feature is added but does not work.

 ## Permissions

 `enhancednodes.admin` - Required for using the `/enhancednodes` command.
 Intended for owner/admin powers.
 A permissions plugin like PEX or LuckPerms is needed unless staff have operator status.